iyegbekosa/text_automate/README.md

 This is a change

 This is a new line in the code
-It was mahe to test the merge function hopefully it worked
+It was made to test the merge function hopefully it worked